COVESA/eu-data-act/README.md

 #180](https://github.com/COVESA/vehicle_signal_specification/issues/180)
 in the COVESA `vehicle_signal_specification` GitHub repository.

+### CLEPA Section A Data Item List

+The CLEPA (European Association of Automotive Suppliers) Section A Data Item List consists of 529 data points for third-party use cases.
+The list has previously been submitted to the Commission’s Motor Vehicle Working Group (MVWG).
+It is intended as an initial summary of the most relevant data points.

 ### Essential Fleet Signals

 This is a condensed version of the COVESA Commercial Vehicle Expert